abgox/abyss/readme.md

     - **➖** : It is not necessary, or there are no data files.
     - **`Link`** : Use `New-Item -ItemType Junction` to persist.
 Refer to [Link](#link) for details.
   - **`Tag`**
-    - `Msix`: Apps packaged via [Msix](https://learn.microsoft.com/windows/msix/overview)
-      - The installation directory is not in Scoop.
-      - Scoop only manages the [persist](#persist) and operations for installing, updating, and uninstalling.
-    - `Admin`: Apps that require administrator permission are required in the following cases.
-      - The App store data as files instead of directories, requiring SymboLink to link, and SymboLink requires administrator permission.
     - `Font` : A font.
     - `PSModule` : A [PowerShell Module](https://learn.microsoft.com/powershell/module/microsoft.powershell.core/about/about_modules).
     - `NoUpdate` : `json.autoupdate` are not configured, and Scoop cannot automatically detect updates.
+    - `Msix`: Apps packaged by [Msix](https://learn.microsoft.com/windows/msix/overview).
+      - The installation directory is not in Scoop.
+      - Scoop only manages the [persist](#persist) and operations for installing, updating, and uninstalling.
+    - `AdminToInstall`: Apps that require administrator permission to install.
+      - Because The App store data as files instead of directories, requiring SymbolicLink to link, and SymbolicLink requires administrator permission.
   - **`Description`** : App Description.

 ---